Skip to content

 Mental health

-Pediatric occupational therapists can play an important role in identifying early signs of a mental health disorder.
-They provide services to children who are diagnosed with a range of mental health and behavioral disorders.
-They may also intervene with children who may be “at risk for failure,” including those whose families move frequently or those from families facing economic and social disadvantages, according to AOTA.
+Pediatric occupational therapists play an important role in identifying early signs of a mental health disorder.
+OTs provide services to children who are diagnosed with a range of mental health and behavioral disorders.
+They may also intervene with children who are likely to face additional challenges, including those whose families move frequently or those from families facing economic and social disadvantages.

 Obesity